TenHenry/Quizez/README.md

-# quizez
+# Quizez

-Quizez - App to learn in smart way
+Quizez - App to learn and have fun in a smart way

 ## Getting Started